-At this stage, the study has uncovered little evidence of general and significant problems with the ACL-specialist regulator interface.
+The study has uncovered little evidence of general and significant problems with the ACL-specialist regulator interface.
 However, there is scope for improvement, both generally and particularly with respect to a small number of specialist regulatory fields.

 The regulators generally know their remits and interact effectively